Thomas Merton: Writer

 Merton kept journals throughout his stay at Gethsemani.
 Initially, he felt writing to be at odds with his vocation, worried it would foster a tendency to individuality.
-But his superior, Dunne, saw that Merton had both a gifted intellect and talent for writing.
-In 1943 Merton was tasked to translate religious texts and write biographies on the saints for the monastery.
-Merton approached his new writing assignment with the same fervor and zeal he displayed in the farmyard.
+But his superior, Dunne, tasked Merton beginning in 1943 to translate religious texts and write biographies of saints.

-On March 19, 1944, Merton made his temporary profession of vows and was given the white cowl, black scapular and leather belt.
+On March 19, 1944, Merton made his temporary vows and was given the black scapular and leather belt.
 In November 1944 a manuscript Merton had given to friend Robert Lax the previous year was published by James Laughlin at New Directions: a book of poetry titled Thirty Poems.
-Merton had mixed feelings about the publishing of this work, but Dunne remained resolute over Merton continuing his writing.
 In 1946 New Directions published another poetry collection by Merton, A Man in the Divided Sea, which, combined with Thirty Poems, attracted some recognition for him.
-The same year Merton's manuscript for The Seven Storey Mountain was accepted by Harcourt Brace & Company for publication.
+The same year Merton's manuscript for The Seven Storey Mountain was accepted by Harcourt Brace & Company.
 The Seven Storey Mountain, Merton's autobiography, was written during two-hour intervals in the monastery scriptorium as a personal project.

-By 1947 Merton was more comfortable in his role as a writer.
-On March 19 he took his solemn vows, a commitment to live out his life at the monastery.
+On March 19, 1947, he took his solemn vows, binding for life.
 He also began corresponding with a Carthusian at St. Hugh's Charterhouse in England.
-Merton had harbored an appreciation for the Carthusian Order since coming to Gethsemani in 1941, and would later come to consider leaving the Cistercians for that Order.
-On July 4 the Catholic journal Commonweal published an essay by Merton titled Poetry and the Contemplative Life.
+Merton had harbored an appreciation for the Carthusian order since coming to Gethsemani in 1941, and would later come to consider leaving the Cistercians for that order.